dougeby/IntuneDocs/intune/data-warehouse-app-only-auth.md

 # Intune Data Warehouse application-only authentication

 You can set up an application using Azure Active Directory (Azure AD) and authenticate to the Intune Data Warehouse.
 This process is useful for websites, apps, and background processes where the application should not have access to user credentials.
-Using the below steps, you will authorize your application with Azure AD using OAuth 2.0.
+Using the following steps, you authorize your application with Azure AD using OAuth 2.0.

 ## Authorization